-\textbf{Implementation Details.} To fast find out lottery jackpots, we first initialize mask $\mathbf{\hat{m}}$ using magnitude pruning on the basis of the pre-trained weights.
-After then, we adopt the edge-popup to search for lottery jackpots using the SGD optimizer with an initial learning rate of 0.1 for all experiments.
+\textbf{Implementation Details}.
+We adopt the proposed SR-popup to searching for lottery jackpots using the SGD optimizer with an initial learning rate of 0.1 for all experiments.
 With different total epochs for searching, \emph{i.e.}, 10 and 30, we adjust the learning rate with the cosine scheduler~\cite{loshchilov2016sgdr}.
 The momentum is set to 0.9 and the batch size is set to 256.
 The weight decay is set to 5 $\times 10^{-4}$ on CIFAR-10 and 1 $\times 10^{-4}$ on ImageNet.
-For fair comparisons, we conduct data argumentation for image pre-processing including crop and horizontal flip, which is the same as the official implementation in Pytorch~\cite{pytorch2015}.
+For fair comparison, we conduct data augmentation for image pre-processing including cropping and horizontal flipping, which is the same as the official implementation in Pytorch~\cite{pytorch2015}.
 We repeat all of our experiments three times on CIFAR-10 with different seeds, and report the mean and standard deviation of top-1 classification accuracy.
-On the ImageNet, we run all experiments one time due to the heavy resource consumption, and report both top-1 and top-5 classification accuracy.
+On ImageNet, we run all experiments one time considering the heavy resource consumption and stable performance on the large dataset, and report both top-1 and top-5 classification accuracy.
 All experiments are run on NVIDIA Tesla V100 GPUs.